WeCanCodeIT/CSlides/src/fundamentals/arrays/index.md

 - This could be items on a menu, lottery numbers, or the birds in your menagerie.

-- Lets liken our Array to a sequence of cups.
+- Let's liken our Array to a sequence of cups.
 This is a pretty good analogy.

 - Each of these "cups" in an array holds a value, which we call an *element*.

 - We reference a specific element using its *zero-based index*.

-- Its important to remember the index values of an Array and all other data strutures you will encounter will <mark>START WITH 0</mark>.
+- It's important to remember the index values of an Array and all other data strutures you will encounter will <mark>START WITH 0</mark>.

 <div class="cups">
 	<div><p class="row-label">Element →</p></div>